 The rate of pledge fulfillment varies, but all nonprofits must still account for the possibility a pledge will go unfulfilled.
 Be prepared for pledges like the one made by your enthusiastic but unresponsive would-be contributor.
 In the future, have a template pledge form at hand at your galas and immediately ask the contributor to fill in the amount and sign.

-A big component of your question relates to your legal position in pledge enforcement, so I have asked a colleague, who is a practicing attorney, to answer.
+Post COVID-19, a big component of your question relates to your legal position in pledge enforcement, so I have asked a colleague, who is a practicing attorney, to answer.